 3 The majority of the issues regarding low or unequal compensation also indicated significant morale issues.
-Rather than replicate the frequency of this issue, or rather than list it as a separate category, we simply want to point out that the two categories virtually overlap.
+Rather than replicate the frequency of this issue by listing it as a separate category, we simply want to point out that the two categories virtually overlap.